kevinamiri/maila/src/pages/tools/email/fundraising-subject-line.en.md

 ---
 id: "1127"
-title: "Fundraising email subject line"
+title: "Email subject line"
-description: "Write three subject lines for a solicitation email"
+description: "Email subject lines"
-usage: "Write three subject lines for a solicitation email"
+usage: "Write three subject lines"
 placeholder: "We are provide products or services that improve the quality of life for our customers and employees while making a positive impact on our communities and the environment."
-header: "Write three subject lines for a solicitation email"
+header: "Write three subject lines"
 help_hint: "Write your company's mission statement below."
 tags: ["Email", "Fundraising"]
 date: "2022-04-05"
-slug: /en/tools/email/Fundraising-email-subject-line
+slug: /en/tools/email/email-subject-line
 lang: en
 icon: "addEmail"
 hasCustomTemplate: true